-The London Street Generating Station is connected with the control dam at that site; both the dam and generating station are owned by Peterborough Utilities Inc. (PUI) and currently operated by Peterborough Utilities Services Inc. (PUSI), both subsidiaries of the City of Peterborough Holdings Inc. PUI is part of the Peterborough Utilities Group that also includes Peterborough Distribution Inc and Peterborough Utilities Services Inc. The dam is operated for the generation of hydropower, and therefore is included in the scope of the WMP.
+(PUC).
+The dam and hydropower facility are operated by Peterborough Utilities Services Inc (PUSI) a subsidiary of the City of Peterborough Holdings Inc. PUSI is part of the Peterborough Utilities Group which also includes Peterborough Distribution Inc. Although a secondary objective to providing water to the City of Peterborough, the dam is also operated for the generation of hydropower, and therefore is included in the scope of the WMP.

-The zone of influence (Figure 2), associated with the dam and generating station includes the upstream portion of the Otonabee River to the Auburn Generating Station.
-The segregated tailrace and the adjacent river channel, immediately below the dam to where it meets the toe of the tailrace, are directly influenced by the operations of the generating station.
-Therefore, the downstream extent of the zone of influence is the Hunter Street Bridge
+The zone of influence (Figure 2), associated with the dam and generating station includes the upstream portion of the Otonabee River to the Nassau Dam and Stan Adamson Powerhouse.
+The downstream extent of the zone of influence is the area immediately downstream of the facility (approximately 100 m).

-London Street Dam and Generating Station are within a group of four dams and generating stations within close proximity, and within the Peterborough City limits.
+The Water Street Pumphouse and control dam are within a group of four dams and generating stations within close proximity, and within the Peterborough City limits.
 The operation of each facility concerning flows and levels can influence the operations of the other facilities within this grouping.